Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iMzNdXuAzBI.md

 ### Transcript

-> diagonal walls what about them they're in the game um yes
+> diagonal walls what about them they're in the game, yes